-Birkat Hamazon (grace after meals) on is said, as is the second part of Hallel.
+Birkat Hamazon (grace after meals) is said, as is the second part of Hallel.
 Chad Gadya puts the final touch on the mitzvot of the night.
-Now, just as HaShem destroys the "Angel of Death" in the song, father jumps up - and gathering the family in a circle, they all break out in a frenzy of song - "L'shana ha'ba'a Be'Yerushalayim" -"next year in Jerusalem".
-Again, and again around the table "L'shana ha'ba'a Be'Yerushalayim" is sounded.
+Now, just as HaShem destroys the "Angel of Death" in the song, father jumps up and gathering the family in a circle, they all break out in a frenzy of song - L'shana ha'ba'a Be'Yerushalayim - "Next year in Jerusalem."

+Again and again around the table L'shana ha'ba'a Be'Yerushalayim is sounded.
 Louder and louder until their song merges with the same melody resounding from the neighbors' homes, cutting a path into the highest realms of heaven.

-Suddenly Mama collapses into a chair crying hysterically.
+Suddenly Mama collapses into a chair, crying hysterically.
 The singing stops.
-Father runs over and asks why she is crying just now at the apex of the beautiful sacred night?
+Father runs over and asks, "Why are you crying just at the apex of the beautiful sacred night?

-"What do you mean next year in Yerushalayim?
-What about the table, the chandelier, the deep carpet, the Rosenthal china!
+And between tears Mama answers: "What do you mean next year in Yerushalayim?
+The table, the chandelier, the deep carpet, the Rosenthal china, the garden!
 How can we leave all this?"

-Father approaches Mama and taking her hand while gently dabbing her tears away, in a voice full of compassion says to his beloved wife, "Darling, don't cry, IT'S ONLY A SONG!"
+Father approaches Mama and taking her hand while gently dabbing her tears away, in a voice full of compassion, says to his beloved Rayza, "Darling, don't cry, IT'S ONLY A SONG!"